rocheseb/lft_app/README.md

 Dropdown to select a spectrum file from the lft_app/spectra/cut/ directory

-##### HCl ILS model #####
+##### ILS model #####

-For HCl cells, this input lets you choose between the Extended mode and the TCCON mode
+Can be used to select the ILS model used by linefit.

-HBr and N2O cells are always done with the Extended mode
+If one of the TCCON modes is chosen with a HBr or N2O test, the Extended mode is used instead.

+The ILS model will be indicated in test buttons and the legend with "m="

 ##### Regularisation factor #####